ksu-cs-textbooks/cc410/content/y-milestones/old/spring2023/03-inheritance.md

 ###### Interface

-* A new `sfsubs.data.Item` interface that is implemented by all entree, side, and drink classes
+* A new `gamegrub.data.Item` interface that is implemented by all entree, side, and drink classes
   * It is highly recommended to do this by implementing the interface on the new base classes listed below.
   * See below for the description of what this interface should contain

 ###### Base Classes

 * New abstract base classes for each type of menu item:
-  * Entrees should inherit from `sfsubs.data.entrees.Entree` base class
+  * Entrees should inherit from `gamegrub.data.entrees.Entree` base class
-  * Sides should inherit from the `sfsubs.data.sides.Side` base class
+  * Sides should inherit from the `gamegrub.data.sides.Side` base class
-  * Drinks should inherit from the `sfsubs.data.drinks.Drink` base class
+  * Drinks should inherit from the `gamegrub.data.drinks.Drink` base class
 * Each new base class should contain all elements that are shared by each type of menu item
   * See below for the description of what the base classes should contain

 ###### Menu Class

-* A new **static** class `sfsubs.data.menu.Menu` that contains the full menu
+* A new **static** class `gamegrub.data.menu.Menu` that contains the full menu
   * See below for the description of what this `Menu` class should contain

 ###### Unit Tests